UkoeHB/bevy_cobweb/README.md

 As mentioned, child nodes can be assigned reaction triggers, which specify which ECS mutations will cause the node system to re-run automatically.
 When a node runs after being triggered, it will re-use its existing state and input, and will produce a new output.
 Node state is mutable and node inputs are immutable.
 Note that assigning a child node new reaction triggers will not cause the node to re-run, but it *will* cause pending reactions targeting that node to fail.

 Child node outputs are *deferred*, which means they cannot be accessed by their parents.
 However, they *can* be safely accessed by downstream sibling nodes, and child node output handles can be returned by a parent node for use in cousin nodes (but not direct ancestors).
 In order to perform change detection on data (node state/inputs/outputs) that may contain handles to the deferred outputs of other nodes, the node scheduler carefully orders events so that node outputs will be fully resolved by the time they might be needed for performing change detection in dependents.
-We compute change hashes using a custom trait that allows inspecting the contents of handles (which are not themselves hashable).
+We compute change hashes using a custom [`NodeHash`](bevy_cobweb::NodeHash) trait that allows inspecting the contents of handles (which are not themselves hashable).
 This is the 'memoization magic' of `bevy_cobweb`.

 A triggered node can cause its parent to rebuild in two scenarios.
 One is if the node's output changes.
 The other is if the node errors out.
 We rebuild parents on error because it's possible that an error was caused by a failure to read an invalid node handle, and so we give the parent an opportunity to repair its children.
 Parents will recursively rebuild until the algorithm reaches an ancestor whose output doesn't change and that doesn't error out, or until the root node is rebuilt.
 Root nodes don't have outputs, and they consume propagated errors using their configured error handling policy.